-Our research group at Universitat Politècnica de Catalunya in Spain has developed an analysis of the information contained in the updated NDCs submitted after the adoption of the Paris Rulebook.
+In this context, the Group of Governance on Climate Change (GGCC) of the Universitat Politècnica de Catalunya (UPC) has developed an analysis of the information contained in the updated NDCs submitted after the adoption of the Paris Rulebook.
 This analysis is focused specifically on the Fairness and Ambition section of the NDCs.

-The NDCs analyzed represent new or updated NDCs reported by 171 Parties (41 Annex I Parties and 130 non-Annex I Parties) entered in the provisional NDC registry between January 2019 and December 2022.
+The NDCs analyzed represent new or updated NDCs reported by 176 Parties (41 Annex I Parties and 135 non-Annex I Parties) that entered in the NDC registry between January 2019 and December 2023.
 Note that 27 members of the European Union are only counted individually in this analysis.
-Main findings are presented below.
+The main findings are presented below.

-First, it is important to highlight that only 148 Parties include a section on Fairness and Ambition in their NDCs.
-It should also be noted that 100% of Annex I Parties have included this section in their NDCs, while a total of 82% of non-Annex I Parties (107 Parties in total) have included it.
+First, it is important to highlight that only 151 Parties included a section on Fairness and Ambition in their NDCs.
+It should also be noted that 100% of Annex I Parties have included this section in their NDCs, while a total of 81% of non-Annex I Parties (110 Parties in total) have included it.

-In relation to fairness considerations, including reflection on equity, 90 Parties include references to the principle of equity in their NDCs.
-Among them, only 17% of Annex I Parties and 78% of non-Annex I Parties refer to this principle.
+In relation to fairness considerations, 91 Parties include references to the principle of equity in their NDCs.
+Among them, only 17% of Annex I Parties and 76% of non-Annex I Parties refer to this principle.
 Both explicit (direct citation of the principle) and implicit references, according to the definition given in the Declaration of Legal Principles relating to Climate Change (International Law Association, 2014), are considered.